ritik-gupta-2022/blogapp/README.md

 User Authentication: Secure OAuth-based authentication system for user login and registration.

+Comments and Likes: Users can comment on blog posts and like comments to engage with the community.

-Admin Panel: Admins can manage users, monitor activity, and maintain the content quality on the platform.
+Admin Panel(Upcoming): Admins can manage users, monitor activity, and maintain the content quality on the platform.

 # Technologies Used